Anime Expo: History

+In September 2010, Lattanzio was released from his CEO position.

 In early 2012, Anime News Network reported that Anime Expo suffered a $1.2 million loss in 2010.
 The 2011 convention saw a $100,000 profit and reduced the outstanding debt to $700,000.
 The article also stated that one of the creditors, IDG World Expo, will be taking over several aspects of the organization, with guest selection and programming remaining under SPJA control.
-Additionally, Takayuki Karahashi has been elected as Chairman of the Board of Directors.
+Additionally, Takayuki Karahashi has been elected as chairman of the board of directors.

 The convention continued to be located at the LACC through 2019.
 In April 2016, Marc Perez left the company, with Ray Chiang becoming acting CEO of SPJA.

 On June 30, 2017, the first Pre-Show Night was added to the Anime Expo, which included the Neon District, hosting the World Cosplay Summit U.S. Finals, and premieres.

 As the convention's attendance has grown, it's seen long lines for entry into the convention hall, which organizers said was due to safety and security concerns.

 In the months leading to the 2020 event, a global coronavirus outbreak created concerns related to large gatherings, such as Anime Expo.
 On April 17, 2020, the SPJA announced that it was cancelling Anime Expo 2020, citing "health and safety" concerns.
 However, the SPJA stated it still planned to hold the 2021 event on its normal July dates.
 On May 27, 2020, they announced a two-day online convention, titled Anime Expo Lite, which took place on July 3 and 4, 2020.
 On March 3, 2021, the SPJA canceled the 2021 live convention, and announced that the Anime Expo Lite would instead be held on the 2021 schedule, citing "continued uncertainties surrounding the COVID-19 pandemic."
 Despite the COVID-19 pandemic, Anime Expo returned in-person in 2022; Anime Expo 2022 began on July 1 and ended on July 4 as an in-person event for the first time since 2019.

+Anime Expo in 2023 suffered from serious overcrowding issues, and also occurred during a hotel staff strike.
+Layout and operational changes led to less crowding in 2024, but the panel ticketing system implemented was not effective.